danabrosh/DNA-to-protein/README.md

    Introduces random point mutations and shows the mutated sequence with differences- can serve as a biological tool for exploring gene variation.
 ## Input:
  DNA sequence as a string or a FASTA file.
+ • The user will be asked to choose which function to run (Codon Translation, Reading Frames, Motif Search, or Mutation Simulation).
 - Depending on the part:
   - A codon (3 letters)
   - A motif (predefined or custom)